 Music throughout the school follows the requirements of the National Curriculum 2014.
 In addition to this, KS1 children take part in a 10-week singing programme and KS2 children take part in a 15-week instrument tuition programme.
 Our School Choir, which runs for several months yearly, gives KS2 children the opportunity to perform in school, at events within the local community, and every other year at concerts organised by the DCC Music Partnership.
+For more information about our curriculum, you can speak to your child's teacher, a senior leader, or our curriculum leader (Mrs Becky Hibbitt).

 At KS1, children have the following opportunities: